bennoH2025/COOLLAB-Community-Nodes/nodes/geometry/3D Shapes/Merkaba-Pyramid/Doc & info Merkaba-Pyramid.md

 - Merkaba-Pyramid (or the holy sacred dual pyramid).clbnode - The main COOLLAB 3D shape node
 - MERKABA or the sacred DualPyramid.clbnode.presets.json - Preset configurations including "Default", "Bold standard", "Swinger King", "Glider", "BumpyBlober", "Knotted one", and "The Interlocked" variations
 - Examples for the MERKABA node.coollab - Complete example coollab-project-file demonstrating optimal node connections, camera settings, and preset usage.
 This projectc file was made in V-1.4.1 but it's upDate'able for newer versions of Coollab.
+- Additionally you will also find a Coollab-project file for version "1.5.0 Spout IN" which is slightly extended
+- On my YouTube channel there are explanatory videos about the MERKABA Node 2, A) about the options of the node & B) about the examples of the project file for version 1.5.0 (Part 1 + 2)

 **🚀 How to Use**